Naturally Balanced Veterinary Services - Green Bay Animal Chirporactic and Acupuncture

 Many of our clients learn a lot from Joyce Harman’s book, The Horse’s Pain Free Back and Saddle Fit.

-If I start getting my animal adjusted, do they have to be adjusted forever?
+If I start getting my horse adjusted, do they have to be adjusted forever?

 The long term needs a patient may have for chiropractic care are very individual.
 Things that impact the need for care include physical fitness, mobility, health, activity level, type of activity performed and often the gear they wear when being active or performing.

 I often hear I don’t want to start seeing a chiropractor because I’ll just have to keep going back forever.
-Chiropractic philosophy suggests that chiropractic subluxations develop from three things trauma, thoughts and toxins.
-Which essentially means, if you get your animal adjusted and then they never fall down, wear poor fitting tack, have uneven foot balance, have a sad or angry day, eat French Fries or delicious but not so good for you snacks and they stay physically fit to maintain their body then they are unlikely to need to be adjusted again!
-But the reality for most of us is that some of them really enjoy the couch and pizza and running around like super heroes.
+Chiropractic philosophy suggests that chiropractic subluxations develop from three things: trauma, thoughts, and toxins.
+Which essentially means, if you get your horse adjusted and then they never fall down, wear poor fitting tack, have uneven foot balance, have a sad or angry day, eat sugar cubes or other delicious but not so good for you snacks, and they stay physically fit to maintain their body, then they are unlikely to need to be adjusted again!
+But the reality for most of us is that some of them really enjoy running around like super heroes, acting the fool, and eating too many snacks.

-How often does my animal need to be seen?
+How often does my horse need to be seen?

 How soon will I know if this is working?